 SportsCenter Anchor; College Football Studio Host

-In 2019, Barrie’s ESPN duties were expanded as he was named studio host for college football Saturdays on ESPN, working with Joey Galloway and Jesse Palmer.
-He also calls college football games on ESPN networks and contributes to ESPN’s XFL coverage as a play-by-play commentator.
+In 2019, Barrie’s ESPN duties were expanded as he was named studio host for college football Saturdays.
+He also calls some college football games on ESPN networks and contributes to ESPN’s XFL coverage as a play-by-play commentator.

 During his career, Barrie has received 11 Emmy awards and three Edward R. Murrow journalism awards.